 - Reconsidering your choices after waiving all or part of your employer-paid insurance

-- Salary increase that puts you over the MEOI level
+- A salary increase that puts you over the MEOI level

-- You are actively-at-work but not currently enrolled in the plan and experience a Qualifying Life Event you must submit a statement of health in order to enroll for any amount of coverage
+- When you’re actively-at-work but not currently enrolled in the plan and experience a Qualifying Life Event

-- Where applicable, you previously waived all or part of contributory or non-contributory insurance and now wish to be insured for all or part of the amounts previously waived
+- When you’ve previously waived all or part of contributory or non-contributory insurance and now wish to be insured for all or part of the amounts previously waived (where applicable)

 Yes.
 We apply strict standards for privacy and confidentiality, as with all MetLife processes.